 Emptying the Deebox X1 Omni’s dirt bin

-Ecovacs’ auto-empty system works well, too.
+Ecovacs’ auto-empty system also works well.
 It is a new design that places its dust outlet, or hole that mates with the bin, on the robot’s side.
-It functioned well, and we prefer it to the previous system which had two holes on the bottom of the robot’s dustbin.
-In our tests, it emptied the contents of the robot’s bin without any clogs.
+It functioned well, and we prefer it to the previous system, which had two holes in the bottom of the robot’s dustbin.
+In our evaluations, it emptied the contents of the robot’s bin without any clogs.

 Ecovacs mobile app